 Vertebral Compression Fractures

 An estimated 10 million Americans have osteoporosis, and an additional 34 million are estimated to have low bone mass, placing them at increased risk for developing this condition.
-Of the 10 million Americans with osteoporosis, 8 million women have the condition and 2 million men.
+Of the 10 million Americans with osteoporosis, 8 million women and 2 million men have this condition.

 VCFs occur when the bony block or vertebral body in the spine collapses, which can lead to severe pain, deformity and loss of height.
 These fractures more commonly occur in the thoracic spine (the middle portion of the spine), especially in the lower part.
 While osteoporosis is the most common cause, these fractures may also be caused by trauma or metastatic tumors.